toddheslin/gtm-ecommerce-platforms/readme.md

 Technology used
 ---------------
 This is the same tech stack I use for my consulting clients.
-Everything here is the 'source code' of how I run my Analytics as a Service (not bothering with an acronym here) practice
+Everything here is the 'source code' of how I run my Analytics as a Service (no acronym needed) practice

 Specific guides
 ---------------
 [Shopify Guide](https://github.com/toddheslin/gtm-ecommerce-platforms/blob/master/shopify/shopify.md)

 [Squarespace Guide — TBC]()

 Need help?